dataluscorp/browser/toolkit/components/extensions/docs/other.rst

 ESS vs. EPM
 -----------
-An API may use ESS when it needs to allow an extension to store a setting value that affects how Firefox works, but does not result in setting a preference.
+An API may use ESS when it needs to allow an extension to store a setting value that affects how Datalus works, but does not result in setting a preference.
 An example is allowing an extension to change the newTab value in the newTab service.

 An API should use EPM when it needs to allow an extension to change a preference.